All you need to know to plan a perfect Tuscany itinerary: best places in Tuscany, where to base yourself in Tuscany, practical tips for a perfect trip

 Getting around Tuscany by bus

-Buses are also a good way to get around Tuscany, especially to reach smaller towns that might not have a train station or only be served by erratic train service.
+Buses can be good way to get around Tuscany, especially to reach smaller towns that might not have a train station or only be served by erratic train service.

-there are several bus companies in Tuscany and the bus timetables are usually available in Tourist offices or in tabacconists (tabaccai) which are also the type of shops selling tickets.
+There are several bus companies in Tuscany and the bus timetables are usually available in Tourist offices or in tobacconists (tabaccai) which are also the type of shops selling tickets.